wolfdev0506/wolfdev0506/README.md

 Javascript Expert and musician
 ------------------------------

 😀Hello🌝, How are you doing?
-If you are fine, I am happy🙂.
+If you are okay, I am happy🙂.

 As a musician, I'm open-minded and I love to work with clients of all types.
 And I am also a Javascript Expert with 5+ years of experience.<br />
 Mainly, I am focusing JS frameworks and libraries such as React, Three.js, Node and so on.